-My eyes moved between the windshield and the rear-view mirror, anticipating a swarm of flashing lights as the needle of time stitched itself slowly forward through the weak flesh of my mind, embroidering my thoughts with Kafkaesque plot twists.
-I really need to smoke that cigarette, I said to myself as I glanced down at the cupholder and then leaned over to rifle through the glove compartment for a Hail Mary in the form of a matchbook.
-There were three packets of Taco Bell hot sauce, some napkins, a map of Canada and a map of America, but no Hail Mary matchbook, so I grabbed the map of America and opened it up, hoping to distract myself from my anxiety and its plethora of acquired addictions.
+My eyes moved between the windshield and the rear-view mirror, anticipating a swarm of flashing lights as the needle of time stitched itself slowly forward through the weak flesh of my mind, embroidering my thoughts with Kafkaesque plot twists…I really need that cigarette, I thought to myself as my eyes drifted back down to the cupholder.
+Leaning over, I rifled through the glove compartment for a Hail Mary in the form of a matchbook.
+There were three packets of Taco Bell hot sauce, some napkins, a map of Canada and a map of America, but no matchbook, so I grabbed the map of America and opened it up, hoping to distract myself from my anxiety and its plethora of acquired addictions.

-I could see that it wasn’t far from south Kansas to eastern Nebraska, so I considered going out of my way on the return trip in order to experience first hand the land my mom grew up on, but I decided against it after remembering the compound interest accruing on the two thousand dollars I owed; a sobering thought that put the cigarette back at the forefront of my mind: I really need that cigarette, I said to myself again as I glanced out the window and saw my old lighter lying there in the roadside grass looking the paragon of disposableness while underscoring (with its eternal license to do so) the disposableness of it ALL, from ancient Greece to modern Los Angeles, and from the nematode to me.
+I could see it wasn’t far from south Kansas to eastern Nebraska, so I considered going out of my way on the return trip in order to experience firsthand the land my mom grew up on, but I decided against it after remembering the compound interest accruing on the two thousand dollars I owed.
+Suddenly, the cigarette was back at the forefront of my mind: “I really need that cigarette,” I whispered as I glanced out the window and saw my old lighter lying there in the roadside grass looking the paragon of disposableness while underscoring the disposableness of it all…From ancient Greece to modern Los Angeles…From papyrus to newsprint…From the nematode to me.